 We grow fruits and veggies, too -- after all, gardening makes you hungry!

 Teaching about native plants and wildlife habitats is my passion.
 I frequently give presentations to schools, scout troops, gardening groups, businesses, and more.
-To have me speak to your group or write an article, please contact me at the e-mail address below.
+To have me speak to your group or to write an article, please contact me at the e-mail address below.